How to Buy Someone Out of a House - The Process

 If you have a mortgage, they come off the mortgage too, so they just take their share of however much of the house has already been paid off, and you own the house and are liable for the mortgage.

-This can become complicated as the person(s) who is keeping the property and buying the other owner out will need to meet the lender's affordability checks for the full value of the mortgage, on their income alone.
+This can become complicated as the person(s) keeping the property and buying the other owner out will need to meet the lender's affordability checks for the full value of the mortgage, on their income alone.

 Are you looking to buy out the remaining share of a shared ownership property?